-Lab projects conducted under Jablons’ direction have involved molecular pathways, stem cells and genetic therapy.
+Lab projects conducted under Dr. David Jablons’ direction have involved molecular pathways, stem cells and genetic therapy.
 One of these projects, an investigation of a specific pathway used in the treatment of mesothelioma, earned a grant from the National Institutes of Health.

 Jablons’ research team is “seeking to discover … therapeutic agents and cures for lung cancer and mesothelioma.”
 His team of recruits strives to “pursue target discovery and novel therapies” for these diseases.
 Many of the mesothelioma treatments explored in this lab have gone on to show considerable promise in the treatment of thoracic malignancies.